 5. Ignoring the interlocutor.

 Nobody likes to be underestimated.
 Do not give the interlocutor the impression that you are not listening to that person.
 Confirm what the customer says by using short statements, such as "yes," "well," "understand," and "of course."

 People who use a telephone at work should always be prepared to talk!
 It is unacceptable for the employee to be unable to answer basic questions, such as the availability of products, location of the business office, or office hours.

 While asking customers numerous questions, ensure their comfort.
 Nobody likes to be questioned and feel "under attack."
-It is worthwhile to add justification, such as "I am asking because I want to better match our offer to your expectations."
+It is worthwhile to add justification, such as "I am asking because I want to match our offer to your expectations better."

 While talking with a customer, you should pay attention to proper expression.
 Avoid negative references, especially the following:

 No – Short, simple negation that the client regards as bad will on the part of the caller.